Nikolay-Lysenko/readingbricks/README.md

 As always, this repository can be cloned to your local machine.
 Just run `git clone https://github.com/Nikolay-Lysenko/snip_and_ship` from your terminal.

-When repository is cloned, find interesting tags in the file named `list_of_tags.txt`.
+When repository is cloned, look through the file named `list_of_tags.txt` and choose the tags you are interested in.
 Suppose that they are 'tag1', 'tag2', and 'tag3'.
 To make a notebook with snippets that are associated with at least one of these tags, run:

 ```
 python search.py -t tag1 tag2 tag3